 As the job for which you are applying involves substantial opportunity for access to children, it is important that you provide us with legally accurate answers.
 Upfront disclosure of a criminal record may not debar you from appointment as we shall consider the nature of the offence, how long ago and at what age it was committed and any other relevant factors.
-Please submit information in confidence enclosing details in a separate sealed envelope which will be seen and then destroyed.
-If you would like to discuss this beforehand, please telephone in confidence to the Head or the Bursar for advice.
+Please submit information in confidence enclosing details in a separate sealed envelope which will be seen and then destroyed by the Head or the Director of Operations.
+If you would like to discuss this beforehand, please telephone in confidence to the Head or the Director of Operations for advice.

 Please disclose any unspent convictions, cautions, reprimands or warnings.
 Please note that the amendments to the Exceptions Order 1975 (2013) provide that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers, and cannot be taken into account.
-Guidance and criteria on the filtering of these cautions and convictions can be found at the Disclosure and Barring Service website.
+Guidance and criteria on the filtering of these cautions and convictions can be found on the Disclosure and Barring Service website.